 Infill: A key priority for the City of Bunbury

 These are exciting times for Bunbury.
-In recent weeks there have been several announcements relating to new initiatives that will help underpin the economic growth of our city and contribute to the vision for Bunbury as WA’s second city.
+There have been several announcements relating to new initiatives that will help underpin the economic growth of our city, confirming Bunbury as WA’s second city.

-These include a $65 million commitment to Stage Three of the Transforming Bunbury Waterfront project with Stage One commenced earlier this year; forward works for the new Department of Parks and Wildlife Headquarters; construction expected soon at Koombana North; construction under way of a new Aldi supermarket in the CBD; recent completion of a significant upgrade to the Plaza Shopping Centre; Development Applications and Activity Centre plans approved for the Centrepoint Shopping Centre and Bunbury Forum Shopping Centre.
+These include a $65 million commitment to Stage Three of the Transforming Bunbury Waterfront project with Stage One completed; completed works for the former Department of Parks and Wildlife Headquarters; construction expected soon at Koombana North; completion of the Aldi supermarket in the CBD; completion of a significant upgrade to the Plaza Shopping Centre; Development Applications and Activity Centre plans approved for the Centrepoint Shopping Centre and Bunbury Forum Shopping Centre.

 Some of these are what we call “infill” projects - transforming underutilised or orphan pockets of land into highly desirable places for people to live or work.
 A well planned and designed city is not only essential to placing us in the national spotlight, it is also our legacy for future generations.